Alejandra Morisi

 Senior Social Services Coordinator

-Virginia Moraleda is a Senior Social Services Coordinator at KIND’s Baltimore office.
+Virginia Moraleda is a Social Services Supervisor at KIND’s Baltimore office.
 She is originally from Spain and also lived in Dublin, Ireland.
 She graduated from UNED with a B.A. in Social Work and also holds a M.A. in Applied Sociology: Social Problems from Complutense University of Madrid and a M.A. in Leadership and Management from Notre Dame of Maryland University.
 Ms. Moraleda has broad experience working with diverse populations, including sex workers, the LGBTQ community, immigrants, domestic abusers, and female prisoners.
 Prior to joining KIND, she worked as an Intercountry Case Manager with separated and unaccompanied minors at International Social Service-USA in Baltimore.